aptabase/aptabase-js/README.md

 # JavaScript SDK for Aptabase

-This plugin allows you to instrument your web app with events that can be analyzed in Aptabase, a privacy-first analytics platform for Desktop and Mobile apps.
+Instrument your apps with Aptabase, a privacy-first and simple analytics platform for apps.

 > 👉 **IMPORTANT**
 >